 NorthWestern Energy Group, NW Corp, and NWE Public Service's ability to pay dividends is also limited by the terms of various debt agreements, pursuant to which, NorthWestern Energy Group, NW Corp, and NWE Public Service are required to maintain a debt to capitalization ratio of no more than 0.65 to 1.00.
+Further, the declaration of dividends is at the discretion of our Board of Directors and is not guaranteed.

-As of December 31, 2023, approximately \$920.0 million of NW Corp unrestricted net assets were available for the payment of dividends to NorthWestern Energy Group under our most restrictive dividend restriction.
+As of December 31, 2024, approximately \$784.6 million and \$294.6 million of NW Corp and NWE Public Service unrestricted net assets, respectively, were available for the payment of dividends to NorthWestern Energy Group under our most restrictive dividend restriction.